Best Cat Food For Smelly Poop in 2021

 How do I stop my cat’s poop from smelling?

 First, check whether it is healthy: exclude the risk of infections, bacteria, intestine inflammation, cancer, and other diseases by passing medical tests.
-Secondly, introduce a limited ingredient cat food (ideally, without grains and gluten).
+Secondly, introduce a limited ingredient cat food (ideally, no grain cat food ).
 Do not forget to clean the litter box and the space around it regularly.
 Also, make sure you feed your pet fresh food only – watch the expiration date and throw away stale foods.

 Is it normal that my cat’s poop stinks?